-Effexor, also popular as Venlafaxine, is antidepressant belonging to the group of selective serotonin and norepinephrine reuptake inhibitors (SSNRIs).
-The drug affects chemicals in your brain that tend to be the reason for the depression.
-Venlafaxine increases serotonin and norepinephrine levels in your brain to improve your mood and mitigate the pain while you are nursing your infant (1).
+Effexor, also popular as Venlafaxine, is an antidepressant belonging to the group of selective serotonin-norepinephrine reuptake inhibitors (SSNRIs).
+The drug affects chemicals in your brain that tend to be the reason for depression.
+Venlafaxine increases serotonin and norepinephrine levels in your brain to improve your mood and mitigate the pain while nursing your infant (1).

 Is It Safe To Have Effexor While Breastfeeding?

 Yes!
 You can continue breastfeeding your little one even if you are taking Effexor.
 However, what works for 100 women might not work for you, so consult your doctor before you take the medication.
-The doctor will prescribe the right dose depending on your psychological condition.
-The benefits of nursing a newborn outweigh potential risks of the drug, and a miniscule amount of Effexor passes into your breast milk.
+The doctor will do a risk-benefit analysis and prescribe the correct dose depending on your psychological condition.
+It is necessary to ensure medication safety for you and your baby.
+Remember, the benefits of nursing a newborn outweigh the drug’s potential risks, and even a minuscule amount of Effexor passes into your breast milk.

-Effexor is popular medication that helps improve mood, treats anxiety disorders, and helps you lead a peaceful and happy life.
-Here are some of the main benefits of Effexor.
+Effexor is a popular medication that helps improve mood, treats anxiety disorders, and enables you to lead a peaceful and happy life.
+Here are some of the main benefits of Effexor (2).

 1. Cures Depression: